 Learning how to use a dynamic-geometry software system requires considerable exploration and trial.
-For instance, a segment can be constructed using existing points or by creating new points in the process of defining the segment.
+For instance, a line segment can be constructed using existing points or by creating new points in the process of defining the segment.
 By using existing points, one can attach a new segment to an existing segment, forming a figure that can be dragged around in complex ways and remain connected.
 Before posting line 80 about connecting a new line to an existing point, Fruitloops, perhaps accidentally, placed a new point E on an existing segment.
 In dragging it, she could see that the point remained on the segment.
 No one remarked on this.
-It could have been an important discovery if the team had discussed it.
+It could have been an important discovery and a shared understanding if the team had discussed it-but they did not.

 Connecting one segment to another through a shared point and constraining a point to stay on a segment were the first forms of dynamic-geometry dependency that the team encountered.
 It would take many more such encounters for the team to become aware of the significance of this and to be able to articulate such dependencies.
 Such knowledge comes gradually, as one explores.
 The goal of the topic instructions is to kick-start such exploration and then to keep things open enough to allow for free exploration ("playing around") and serendipity.
+We will see in the later topics that the team starts to recognize the significance of different construction moves and to adopt corresponding group construction practices after the team has developed a basis for effective collaboration in this first session.